 Most family historians have heard of FamilySearch.
-From their expansive genealogy website and connection with the Family History Library, to the RootsTech family history conference, FamilySearch is one of the biggest genealogy websites in the world.
+From their expansive genealogy website and connection with the Family History Library, to the RootsTech family history conference, FamilySearch is one of the biggest free genealogy websites in the world.

 But what is this company all about, and should you use FamilySearch for your genealogy research?
 In this article, you’ll learn more about the FamilySearch website, and find some tips to navigate the various functions and features available there.
 Plus, we’ll answer some frequently asked questions about FamilySearch to help you make informed decisions about your research needs!